netinvent/ofunctions/README.md

 `kill_childs` allows to walk a process and kill all it's children, with various options:
 - pid(int): If none given, current process pid is used
 - itself (bool): Shall we also kill current process (defaults to False)
-- children (bool): Shall we kill current process' childs (defaults to True)
+- children (bool): Shall we kill current process' children (defaults to True)
 - verbose (bool): Log more actions (defaults to False)
 - grace_period (int): Period before we consider hard killing a process.
 Defaults to 1 second
 - fast_kill (bool): Kill children using threads, in order to parallelize grace_period and kill faster

 `kill_childs` will first try to send SIGTERM to the process, and if not successful in grace_period, it will send SIGKILL.
-Works well on both Windows and Linux, and has fallback mecanisms to make sure process tree gets properly killed.
+Works well on both Windows and Linux, and has fallback mechanisms to make sure process tree gets properly killed.

 Example:
 ```